Prajith-ps/Prajith-ps/README.md

 created by Reaktor Innovations and University of Helsinki.
 Copy the template, paste it to your GitHub README and edit! -->

-# Project Title-- This is the markdown template for the final project of the Building AI course,
+# Use of AI-- This is the markdown template for the final project of the Building AI course,
 created by Reaktor Innovations and University of Helsinki.
 Copy the template, paste it to your GitHub README and edit! -->